 Covid, house moves, sons hitting landmark birthdays, the loss of my Booths card… times that are unforgettable to the point of interesting.
 2020.
+As another surprise, you can go to a wine school that teaches via virtual classes.
 There have been surprises at every level, not least my own capacity to be jolted off the tedious tramlines of middle age.
 And with change, as someone wise may have commented, there is comfort eating, jagged emotion and, of course, much to learn.

 You’ve got to start somewhere – In the interests of steering a course back to slightly less interesting times, I’m going to return to some blogging basics: recording the things I’ve learned.
 It worked to write me out of a hole before, so why not now?
 Among the many things I’ve misplaced is a sense of who I am these days.
 When the kids lose something I annoy them by saying ‘the best way to find things is to stop looking for it and just put things away properly’… time to follow my own advice.